Westo48/clash-discord/README.md

 - ## <a id="command-list-player"></a>Player

-  - findplayer `playertag`
+  - player find `player tag`
     - displays player information for requested player tag
     - example
-      - `/player #RGQ8RGU9`
+      - `/player find #RGQ8RGU9`
-      - `/player RGQ8RGU9`
+      - `/player find RGQ8RGU9`
-  - player
+  - player info
     - shows player information based on your active player
-  - memberplayer `mentionuser`
+  - player memberinfo `user`
     - shows player information based on the mentioned user's active player
-  - unitlvl `unitname`
+  - player unitlvl `unit name`
     - shows the level of the requested unit, what the max for your town hall is, as well as the overall max
     - you can search troops, spells, and heroes
     - example
-      - `/trooplvl hog rider`
+      - `/player unitlvl hog rider`
-      - `/trooplvl jump spell`
+      - `/player unitlvl jump spell`
-      - `/trooplvl archer queen`
+      - `/player unitlvl archer queen`
-  - allunitlvl
+  - player allunitlvl
     - shows the level your units
-  - allherolvl
+  - player allherolvl
     - shows the level your heroes
-  - allpetlvl
+  - player allpetlvl
     - shows the level your pets
-  - alltrooplvl
+  - player alltrooplvl
     - shows the level your troops
-  - allspelllvl
+  - player allspelllvl
     - shows the level your spells
-  - allsiegelvl
+  - player allsiegelvl
     - shows the level your sieges
-  - activesupertroop
+  - player supertroop
     - shows the super troops you have active
+  - player finduser
+    - finds the user linked to a requested player

 - ## <a id="command-list-clan"></a>Clan

-  - findclan `clantag`
+  - clan find `clan tag`
     - displays clan information for requested clan tag
     - example
-      - `!clan #JJRJGVR0`
+      - `/clan find #JJRJGVR0`
-      - `!clan JJRJGVR0`
+      - `/clan find JJRJGVR0`
-  - clan
+  - clan info
     - displays clan information for clan active player is in
-  - clanmention `mentionclanrole`
+  - clan mentioninfo `clan role`
     - displays clan information for clan linked to the clan role mentioned
-  - clanlineup
+  - clan lineup
     - displays clan's town hall lineup
     - restricted to leaders and co-leaders
-  - clanwarpreference
+  - clan warpreference
     - displays rundown of clan member's war preference
     - restricted to leaders and co-leaders
-  - donate `unitname`
+  - clan donate `unit name`
     - shows who can donate the best of a specified unit
     - uses active player's clan for all clan commands
     - example
-      - `!donate hog rider`
+      - `/clan donate hog rider`
-      - `!donate freeze spell`
+      - `/clan donate freeze spell`
-  - supertroopsearch `supertroopname`
+  - clan supertroop `super troop name`
     - shows players in your clan that have a specified super troop activated
-      - `!supertroopsearch sneaky goblin`
+      - `/clan supertroop sneaky goblin`
+  - clan findusers
+    - finds the users linked to the active player's clan

 - ## <a id="command-list-war"></a>War

-  - war
+  - war info
     - displays war information
     - uses active player's clan for all war commands
-  - wartime
+  - war time
     - displays how much time is left in war
-  - warnoattack
+  - war noattack
     - displays players that are missing attacks in war
-  - warclanstars
+  - war clanstars
     - overview of all members in war
-  - warallattacks
+  - war allattacks
     - shows all attacks for every member
-  - warscore
+  - war score
     - shows your member score for war
-  - warmemberscore
+  - war memberscore `user`
     - displays the requested member score for war
-  - warclanscore
+  - war clanscore
     - displays every war member's score for war
-  - warlineup
+  - war lineup
     - displays a lineup for your clan and your opponent
-  - warmemberlineup
+  - war memberlineup
     - displays a lineup for each member in your clan and your opponent

 - ## <a id="command-list-cwl-group"></a>CWL Group

-  - cwllineup
+  - cwl lineup
     - displays a lineup for clans in your cwl group
     - uses active player's clan for all cwlgroup and cwlwar commands
-  - cwlclanscore
-    - displays every cwl member's score
+  - cwl score
-  - cwlscore
     - lists your player's score for each war in cwl
-  - cwlmemberscore `mentionuser`
+  - cwl memberscore `mention user`
     - lists user's active player's score for each war in cwl
+  - cwl clanscore
+    - displays every cwl member's score

 - ## <a id="command-list-cwl-war"></a>CWL War

-  - cwlwar
+  - cwlwar info
     - displays cwlwar information
-  - cwlwartime
+  - cwlwar time
     - displays how much time is left in current war
-  - cwlwarnoattack
+  - cwlwar noattack
     - displays players that are missing attacks in current war
+  - cwlwar allattacks
+    - shows all attacks for every member in current war

 # <a id="contributing"></a>Contributing